Geometry and combinatorics via right-angled Artin groups: Introduction

 \subsection{Scope of this survey}

 Right-angled Artin groups interpolate between free groups and abelian groups, and they exhibit a wide range of complex phenomena.
 Moreover, they are simple enough that their structure is relatively tractable, and hence one can come to understand these groups fairly well.
 They are prototypical examples of CAT(0) groups, and they serve as toy examples that mirror many important properties of and inform conjectures about more complicated groups, such as mapping class groups.
+Some well-known and difficult conjectures about mapping class groups, such as the characterization of convex cocompact subgroups, admit complete, tractable analogues in the case of right-angled Artin groups; see~\cite{KMT2014} for a detailed discussion.

 In this article, we will concentrate on some specific aspects of right-angled Artin groups, which we will outline in the remainder of this section.
 For a survey of the general properties of right-angled Artin groups, the reader is directed to~\cite{Charney2007}.